augustluhrs/ObsidanGarden/Personal Research/Readings/Games, Design, and Play.md

 		- the more clearly a game designer crafts the ability of players to understand the game state and the impact of their actions on it, the more chance players have to feel empowered in their play
 	- Abstraction
 		- how representational the game is
-		- non-representational abstrraction of game elements (go)
+		- non-representational abstraction of game elements (go)
 		- abstraction of real-world activities into other medium (pong)
 		- abstraction of systems into game form (pandemic)
 		- abstraction gets rid of extraneous details and lets game designers focus on what's fun about the interaction of the game goals, the actions players can take to reach those goals, and the objects and playspaces
 	- Theme
-		- the logcial framework for how the game represents itself (?)
+		- the logical framework for how the game represents itself (?)
-		- a conceptual handle for players to be able to graps how the world might work, and a framework for them to use when interpreting how their decisions might effect the game state.
+		- a conceptual handle for players to be able to grasp how the world might work, and a framework for them to use when interpreting how their decisions might effect the game state.
 		- what is the game "about" -- both the conceptual framework and the experience that the players have within that framework. (i.e. a game where you struggle to communicate being about cooperation)
 	- (Atmosphere)
 		- the sensory feel of the game and how that contributes to player experience and builds theme